-Up to [600,000,000] Offer Shares (or [20]% of the Offer Shares) are being offered in the Philippines through the PSE Trading Participants and up to [150,000,000] (or [5]% of the Offer Shares) are being offered in the Philippines to local small investors ("LSI") under the Local Small Investors Program of the PSE (subject to re-allocation as described below) (such shares, the "Trading Participants and Retail Offer Shares", and such offer of Trading Participants and Retail Offer").
+600,000,000 Offer Shares (or 20% of the Offer Shares) are being offered in the Philippines through the PSE Trading Participants and 150,000,000 (or 5% of the Offer Shares) are being offered in the Philippines to local small investors ("LSI") under the Local Small Investors Program of the PSE (subject to re-allocation as described below) (such shares, the "Trading Participants and Retail Offer Shares", and such offer of Trading Participants and Retail Offer Shares, the "Trading Participants").

-At least [2,250,000,000] Offer Shares, or [75]% of the Offer Shares (the "Institutional Offer Shares"), are being offered to QIBs and other investors in the Philippines, by the Joint Lead Underwriters.
+2,250,000,000 Offer Shares, or 75% of the Offer Shares (the "Institutional Offer Shares"), are being offered to QIBs and other investors in the Philippines, by the Joint Lead Underwriters.